Vampires need to use the internet too, you know.

 Freddy Krueger: Can only use stuff if accessible in teenagers’ dreams, so if your teenage child isn’t dreaming about the iPhone stocks and shares app, then I’m afraid Freddy won’t be able to use it.

-Toby the demon: Big fan of connected devices as it allows him to control kitchen equipment remotely from an app in another room, but as he’s an ethereal being he largely has to rely on gestural interfaces. i.e. wave a hand to open all the cupboard doors; or give a big thumbs up to drag a screaming child down the cellar.
+Toby the demon: Big fan of connected devices as it allows him to control kitchen equipment remotely from an app in another room, but as he’s an ethereal being he largely has to rely on gestural interfaces. i.e. wave a hand to open all the cupboard doors; or give a big thumbs up to drag a screaming victim down the cellar.

 Creature from the Black Lagoon: Huge strides have to be made in waterproof technology before anything can be remotely useful to a gill-creature.